quamernasim/Superhero-Character-Based-On-RAG-AI-Using-Haystack-And-Qdrant/README.md

 3. Building the RAG-based superhero chatbot using Haystack

 ## Pre-processing the superhero dialogues
 To build the superhero chatbot, we need to pre-process the movie scripts of popular superhero movies.
 We will use the movie scripts of popular superhero movies and extract the dialogues of the superheroes.
-Then we will save the dialogues of each superhero in a separate file.
+Then, we will save the dialogues of each superhero in a separate file.

 ## Indexing the superhero dialogues using Qdrant
 To store and retrieve the superhero dialogues, we will use the Qdrant Vector Database.
 Qdrant is an open-source vector database that allows you to store and retrieve vectors efficiently.
 We will index the superhero dialogues using Qdrant so that we can retrieve the dialogues of the superheroes based on the user's query.